urbit/bridge/legal/privacy policy.md

 **Use of Data**

-Tlon Corporation uses the collected data for various purposes:
+We use the collected data for various purposes:

 - To provide and maintain our Service